JBAhire/Fake-News-Foe/README.md

 # Fake-News-Foe
-**Fake news** has become a huge issue in our digitally-connected world and it is no longer limited to little squabbles -- fake news spreads like wildfire and is impacting millions of people every day.
+**Fake news** has become a huge issue in our digitally-connected world and it is no longer limited to little squabbles! fake news spreads like wildfire and is impacting millions of people every day.

 How do you deal with such a sensitive issue?
 Countless articles are being churned out every day on the internet -- how do you tell real from fake?
 It's not as easy as turning to a simple fact-checker which is typically built on a story-by-story basis.
 As developers, can we turn to machine learning?